zjnolen/PopGLen/docs/config.md

       for all the classes will be included. (`true`/`false`)
   - `fastp:`
     - `extra:` Additional options to pass to fastp trimming. (string)
+    - `min_overlap_hist:` Minimum overlap to collapse historical reads.
+Default in fastp is 30.
+This effectively overrides the `--length_required` option if it is larger than that.
+(INT)
+  - `bwa_aln:`
+    - `extra:` Additional options to pass to bwa aln for mapping of historical sample reads. (string)
+  - `samtools:`
+    - `subsampling_seed:` Seed to use when subsampling bams to lower depth.
+      `"$RANDOM"` can be used to set a random seed, or any integer can be used to set a consistent seed. (string or int)
   - `picard:`
     - `MarkDuplicates:` Additional options to pass to Picard MarkDuplicates.
       `--REMOVE_DUPLICATES true` is recommended. (string)